Groups work to save an overlooked resource — farmland

 That’s often accomplished through the purchase of development rights from property owners, said Thornton.
 The landowner receives payment for a parcel in exchange for agreeing never to develop it, even if the land is sold.
 With the money, a farmer can stay on his or her land and use the funds for “dad to retire, a son to take over, to buy adjoining land or to improve infrastructure on the farm,” she said.

 Through such agreements, the Dutchess Land Conservancy has protected more than 3,700 acres of farmland.
 Scenic Hudson, one of the largest land trusts in the region, has preserved 13,000 acres of agricultural land in the Hudson Valley, as well.

 “Success breeds success,” said Thornton.
 “More farmers are coming to the table,” although “there’s never enough money” to meet all the demand.

 Orange County appears to be more at risk than Dutchess because of the network of transportation corridors (Interstates 84 and 87 and Route 17) that bisect the county.

 “One of the most pressing threats to farmland here is conversion to industrial uses,” says Matt Decker, director of conservation and stewardship for the Orange County Land Trust.
 “There’s a very high demand for industrial warehouse space” for companies like Amazon and medical suppliers.

 “Those highways tend to be in flat areas and river valleys,” Decker said, which also happens to be “some of the best farmland.”The Current is a nonprofit supported by its readers and provided free to the community.
-Please consider a tax-deductible contribution.
+Please consider a tax-deductible contribution of $5 per month.